GStechschulte/Bayesian_Modeling-Funds/README.md

     - So why not use a smaller dataset?
         - A smaller sample size produces greater uncertainty for the parameter(s) of interest
 - **Objective**:
-    - Insert domain knowledge into our prior probability of the model
+    - Insert domain knowledge into our prior probability of the model:
+        - Use case domain knowledge:
+            - A skilled trader is aware of the tail risks of the Coronavirus pre-market crash.
+The trader is expecting volatile months ahead with negative monthly returns.
     - This will allow us to reduce the use of past data, and to put an emphasis on our prior probability
         - As we gain more evidence, our prior probability is "washed out" by the new instances
             - After observing the new evidence, our belief is updated; which is called the posterior probability
             - __“Today's posterior is tomorrow's prior”__
     - In Bayesian Inference, we have access to the parameters posterior distribution which will allow us to interpret point and interval estimates